Paras-is-coding/React_HS_Series/readme.md

 - context/index.js _ It's optional we can export all contexts from this file for easy import later

 - Now add UI of TodoIteam, TodoForm & App component as well

+- Now add TodoProvider to App component and exract data from context
+    - define [todos,setTodos] = useState([] )
+    - also define all functions of context in App.jsx